A collaborative commission, culminating in a unique continuous live performance by Tom French (word) and Danny Diamond (fiddle).

 In Touching the Bones, his first collection of 2001, through The Fire Step of 2009, and into Midnightstown from 2014, French delves into the mysteries of family, the loss of forebears, and the intensely felt absence of what used to be immediately to hand—Ireland’s rural life.
 Though digitized Ireland may have supplanted rural craft, that craft lives yet in reader and poet.

 Danny Diamond is a musician from Ireland.
-He comes from a renowned family of traditional musicians with a strong cross-community cultural heritage in the North of Ireland.
+He comes from a renowned family of traditional musicians with a deep cultural heritage in the North of Ireland.
 In his work Danny plays fiddle, sings, composes, arranges and records music.

-Danny currently tours with Teac Damsa’s multi award-winning dance theatre show Swan Lake /Loch na hEala, for which he also co-created the score.
+Current projects include working as Music Co-Ordinator and performer with Teac Damsa’s multi award-winning dance theatre show Swan Lake / Loch na hEala, for which he also co-created the score.
 Other collaborations include the traditional fiddle duo NORTH (with Conor Caldwell).
 Past work includes the experimental Irish/Nordic trio Slow Moving Clouds (2014-2018), with whom he played fiddle, managed the band, released three albums and created the score for Teac Damsa’s Swan Lake / Loch na hEala.

 Seldom does a musician utterly inhabit a tradition while still expressing him or herself with such originality – Siobhan Long, Irish Times (On Danny Diamond)

 French’s ability in each of his books, is to find a way into such places, where the “beautifully executed wounds” are shown for what they are – John McAuliffe (On Tom French)